Income protection insurance is available if you're in your 50s, but the choices are limited if you're older than 59.

 Yes, you can, but there are limitations as you get older.
 The maximum entry age for income protection insurance is generally 59 or 60.
 If you're over 60 it can be a lot more difficult to be accepted, and only a handful of insurers we've found will let you take out a policy after you turn 60.

 It's likely that you'll have to pay higher premiums than if you were younger.
-This is because as you get older you're statistically more likely to suffer health conditions, and insurers factor that risk into your premiums.
+This is because as you get older you're statistically more likely to suffer health conditions or injuries, and insurers factor that risk into your premiums.
 If you have any pre-existing condition, you will also likely have to pay more.
 In some cases, that condition may be excluded from your cover altogether.
 This means that if you become ill with that pre-existing condition, you won't be able to claim it on your income protection policy.

 If you're fit and healthy, it's likely you'll be able to find an affordable income protection policy.
 However, be aware that that age can present challenges, and can lead to higher premiums the older you are.